JAKAVI® is available in four tablet strengths to enable dose optimisation for each patient1

 - 20 mg twice daily for patients with a platelet count of >200,000/mm3

-Optimise your patients’ response to therapy with dose titration that’s based on safety and efficacy1
+Optimise your patients’ response to therapy with dose titration that’s based on efficacy and safety1

 Treatment may continue as long as benefit-risk balance remains positive.
 After interruption or discontinuation of JAKAVI® dosing, symptoms of myelofibrosis may return over a period of approximately 1 week.
 Unless abrupt discontinuation is required, gradual tapering of the dose may be considered, although the utility of tapering is unproven.
 Refer to the full Summary of Product Characteristics for further management guidance.1